-It’s so important to put down our mobile phones and focus on each other
+It’s so important to put down our cell phones and focus on each other

 They all illustrated what is possible through conversation and how we have to embrace, acknowledge and celebrate the power of genuine verbal interactions.

-Data from the Office for National Statistics (ONS) reveals that just over 20% of adults in the UK admit to feeling lonely.
+Data from the Office for National Statistics (ONS) reveals that just over 20% of adults admit to feeling lonely.
 Worryingly, there are many more studies that link loneliness to poor physical and mental health.
 So, it’s vitally important that we address the issue head on.

-One of the many revelatory aspects of spending two years researching and writing my book about the art of conversation, was how important it was for us all, me included, to put down our mobile phones, hide them from view, and focus on each other.
+One of the many revelatory aspects of spending two years researching and writing my book about the art of conversation, was how important it was for us all, me included, to put down our cell phones, hide them from view and focus on each other.